CNSP-Workshop/CNSP25_tutorial_HWeissbart/data/readme.md

 ### Stimulus

-The `stim` folder contains data relative to the stimulus, in particular it consists of several time series corresponding to the following features:
+The `stim` folder, after download from the tutorial notebook, will contain data relative to the stimulus, in particular it consists of several time series corresponding to the following features:

 * envelope
 * word surprisal
 * word entropy
 * syntactic depth
 * syntactic "close"

+The feature signals for all stories are also directly downloadable from [OSF](https://osf.io/download/68b30b694a508e9c4ac61f2c/), they are contained in a single HDF5 file.

 ### Reference